 Dr. Bernd-A. von Maltzan is the Vice Chairman of Deutsche Bank’s global division Private Wealth Management.
 He is also active in various international non-profit organizations, among them the American Berlin Opera Foundation, New York, whose Founding President he is.

 The Foundation facilitates practical training for young American vocalists at the German Opera Berlin as well as connections to opera houses throughout Europe.
 In 2002, Bernd-A. von Maltzan won the cultural award of “Elyseum – Between the two Continents”, a transatlantic cultural institution.
 Since its inception Dr. von Maltzan has been an avid supporter of the HCA, including his endowment of the Bernd von Maltzan Scholarships for students of the M.A. in American Studies program.

-In 2008, MLP generously sponsored the Annual Meeting of the German Association for American Studies (DGfA/GAAS) held May 15-18 at the University of Heidelberg with the HCA as local organizer.
+In 2008, MLP, a leading independent financial services supplier generously supported the Annual Meeting of the German Association for American Studies (GAAS) at Heidelberg University with the HCA as local organizer.
 Both the DGfA/GAAS and the HCA gratefully appreciate the support of MLP and its CEO Dr. Uwe Schroeder-Wildberg.

 The Leonie Wild Foundation was established in 1997 by Dr. Hans-Peter Wild together with his mother to support social and cultural projects in and around Heidelberg.
 Dr. Wild is the owner and Chairman of the Board of Directors of the fruit juice manufacturer Capri-Sun, based in Zug, Switzerland.
 Until 2014, he held a majority stake in Wild Flavors, one of the leading manufacturers of natural flavors for the food industry.